GeorgePimpleton/Win32-games/README.md

 I currently use Visual Studio 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
 You should think about using it too.
 It's free for the Community edition.

+## About the source

+I've been working with the games source code from both books for years.
+Most of the example code is the same between the books, I've combined the examples into one.

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)

 ### Notes